Age of Empires 1 Review

 Microsoft released Rise of Rome for Windows 95 and NT 4.0 SP3 in October of 1998.
 Developed by Ensemble Studios of the U.S.A., Rise of Rome is an expansion for Age of Empires.
 Rise of Rome installs to the AoE install folder, but is run from a separate *.exe.

-Rise of Rome adds four empires, four campaigns, five units and four technologies.
+Rise of Rome adds four empires, four campaigns, five units, four map-types and four technologies.
 Rise of Rome also adds queuing of unit production and a gigantic map size.
 Base game content can be accessed from within Rise of Rome, meaning that queuing is available in base-game campaigns [1].

-As its name suggests, only the Roman empire is playable in Rise of Rome's campaign mode.
+As its name suggests, only the Roman empire is playable in Rise of Rome's campaign mode (but base-game campaigns are also available within RoR).

 Rise of Rome scenarios feature sprawling maps jam-packed with walls, towers, buildings and units.
 Siege warfare and massive reinforced fortifications are par for the course.
+This reflects Roman building prowess.
 Overall, Rise of Rome campaigns are more epic and involved than base-game campaigns.

 Rise of Rome was distributed on 1x CD-ROM and installs to hard disk drive via the Rise of Rome installation program.
 With Rise of Rome installed the AoE install size becomes 216 megs and consists of 414 files.